StarfishWP/Plugin-Reviews/README.md

 Simply provide your plugin's slug (on WordPress.org) and the plugin will fetch the reviews, and display them.
 For instance, if you want to get the reviews for this plugin, the slug is `plugin-reviews`.

 By default, all reviews from WordPress.org are cached for 24 hours.

-### Shortcode ###

-You need to use the following shortcode:

-	[wr_reviews]

-The shortcode can be used anywhere on your site, and even on multiple pages/posts.
-All shortcode parameters are [listed here](https://github.com/StarfishWP/Plugin-Reviews/wiki/Shortcode-Attributes).

 ### Demo ###